dreamsicl/codepath-flicks/README.md

 - [X] User can view a list of movies currently playing in theaters from The Movie Database.
 - [X] Poster images are loaded using the UIImageView category in the AFNetworking library.
 - [X] User sees a loading state while waiting for the movies API.
-- [x] User can pull to refresh the movie list.
+- [X] User can pull to refresh the movie list.

 The following **optional** features are implemented:

 - [ ] User sees an error message when there's a networking error.
 - [X] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [X] User can search for a movie.
 - [X] All images fade in as they are loading.
-- [ ] Customize the UI.
+- [X] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Hide loading state when user has pulled to refresh.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):